Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 -

-The Key Point: The column "Max Decision Time."
-Without a time limit, discussions go on until someone gives up.
+The key point: The "Max. decision time" column.
+Without a time limit, discussion continues until someone gives up.

 The 3 Critical Elements